Table of Contents

-Saudi Arabia has not always followed strict Islamic policies.
-Before the attack on the Holy Kaaba about 40 years from now, Saudi Arabia was following moderate Islamic policies.
+Before the attack on the Holy Kaaba in Makkah in 1979, Saudi Arabia was following moderate Islamic policies.
+However, this attack changed everything in Saudi Arabia for a period of 4 decades.
 Here is a detailed overview of the 1979 attack and its aftermaths on the Saudi policies:

 These warnings and verses were sent by the late King Khalid and his government.
 Nevertheless, it was of no use to educate the extremist group.
 They had completely diverted from the beliefs of Islam.
 None of the warnings could let them surrender.